 The exterior walls and structural frame of a CC 5 building can feature:

-- Hollow masonry fewer than fewer inches thick.
+- Hollow masonry fewer than a few inches thick.

 - Solid masonry, including reinforced concrete, fewer than six inches thick.